-Consumer report unveils leading causes of Life and critical illness claims in the Middle East
+Consumer report unveils leading causes of life and critical illness claims in the Middle East

 The report further confirms that life insurance requirements must be tailored to each person’s unique circumstances, taking into account underlying factors such as age, gender, and other demographics.

 “While getting life insurance cover should be a priority for everyone, finding a trusted partner who’ll be there at the critical time of need is important.
-We cover life insurance risks worth well over US$50 billion in this region alone; therefore, it’s our responsibility to raise awareness of the risks we face as a community and also be transparent about how we’re meeting those expectations.
-Apart from disclosing our pay-out ratios, our report shows that 90 percent of all our claims were paid out within 72 hours of receipt of all satisfactory documents, with the fastest claim being paid within 24 hours.”
+We cover life insurance risks worth well over $50 billion in this region alone; therefore, it’s our responsibility to raise awareness of the risks we face as a community and also be transparent about how we’re meeting those expectations.”

 Despite growing financial obligations and the rising cost of living, many people do not have life insurance cover in place.
 This report has, however, revealed a need for early policy uptake, with residents encouraged to take out life insurance at a younger age.
 In addition, regular health checks and lifestyle changes should be implemented to reduce the risk of future critical illnesses.
 For families, the benefits of such precautions and investments are multitudinous and can help uphold their standard of living during a prolonged illness or in case of the untimely death of a breadwinner.